allure-framework/allure-jasmine/README.md

 ## TBD
 - Currently attachments are added to the test case instead of the current step.
 This needs to be fixed in `allure-js-commons`.
-- Add support for Labels and Features.
+- Add support for Features.
 - Add support to Jasmine1.
 Right now only Jasmine2 is available (do we really need this?).
+- Add ability to use reflection for decoration method of page objects so that we don't need to write Allure-related boilerplate tying ourselves to one specific reporter.

 # For Developers